WirelessElephant/generator-angular/readme.md

 > Yeoman generator for AngularJS - lets you quickly set up a project with sensible defaults and best practices.

+> The goal of this fork is to add support for modern Javascript (ES7, currently) and conform to the accepted styleguide.
+This includes modifying the templates to encourage best practices using modern Javascript, outlined in [angular-styleguide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#single-responsibility).
+If you need to target browsers that are outside the [Evergreen Browsers](https://www.techopedia.com/definition/31094/evergreen-browser), this fork is not for you.

 There are many starting points for building a new Angular single page app, in addition to this one.
 You can find other options in this list at [Yeoman.io](http://yeoman.io/generators).